-Inspired by imagawayaki (obanyaki), these ube pancake sandwiches add a Filipino spin on a popular Japanese street snack with sweet adzuki bean.
+Inspired by imagawayaki (obanyaki), these ube pancake sandwiches add a Filipino spin on a popular Japanese street snack traditionally filled with sweet adzuki bean.
 In this recipe, ube halaya is the filling.

 - Imagawayaki Pan

 - In a mixing bowl, beat the eggs, sugar and salt.

 - Pour in the honey and milk.
 Whisk until smooth.